 Variable speed.
 Slower speeds make delicate sanding jobs more manageable.
 Cutting and grinding work best at the highest speeds.
 Every tool except the cordless Craftsman 17438 offers variable-speed control.
 Further smoothing things out, a couple of models also feature soft-start motors that ease the tool up to speed and prevent it from jerking to the side when switching on the power

 More things to look for

 With as many attachments as these tools accept, swapping them becomes a common task.
-Fein's toolless system, shown at right top, takes only seconds.
+Fein's toolless system, shown below, takes only seconds.
 All others, except the Dremel models, require completely removing the retaining bolt with a supplied hex wrench.
-However, by using Dremel's adapter (see The Fit Can Give You Fits, next page), any tool benefits from the Dremel blades' unique mounting, shown at right bottom.
+However, by using Dremel's adapter (see The Fit Can Give You Fits, below), any tool benefits from the Dremel blades' unique mounting, shown below.

 Before purchasing a multi-tool, find out if the attachments your local retailers carry fit that tool.
 A local supplier provides more convenience, and often lower cost, than ordering attachments online.

 Task lights.
 Because multi-tools work well in tight quarters, such as inside a cabinet, we appreciate the LED task lights found on some models.